Fenugreek: benefits, dosage, contraindications

 Gastroprotective

-Aqueous extracts and isolated gel fractions of fenugreek seeds have shown significant protective effects against ulcers in vivo.
-Administered orally to test animals, these seed fractions provided dose-dependent gastric protection against the effects of ethanol, comparable to omeprazole, a widely used medication for gastric disorders.
-It is suggested that the polysaccharide composition and/or flavonoid components of the mucilaginous gel are responsible for fenugreek seed's gastroprotective and antisecretory activities.
+Aqueous extracts and gel fractions isolated from fenugreek seeds have demonstrated significant protective effects against ulcers in vivo.
+When administered orally to test animals, these seed fractions provided dose-dependent gastric protection against the effects of ethanol, comparable to omeprazole, a widely used drug for treating gastric disorders.
+It is suggested that the composition of polysaccharides and/or the flavonoid components of the mucilaginous gel are responsible for the gastroprotective and antisecretory activities of fenugreek seeds.
 Traditionally, fenugreek is used to treat dyspepsia, GERD (gastroesophageal reflux disease), and mouth ulcers.
-Animal research indicates that fenugreek protects against gastric lesions induced by aspirin and ethanol, potentially by enhancing the antioxidant activity of enzymes such as superoxide dismutase, catalase, and glutathione peroxidase, while decreasing thiol groups.
-It has also been suggested that fenugreek gel acts on mucous glycoproteins and prevents aspirin-induced lipid peroxidation increases.
-However, in laboratory research, fenugreek extract has not shown bactericidal effects against Helicobacter pylori.
+Animal studies indicate that fenugreek protects against aspirin- and ethanol-induced gastric lesions, potentially by increasing the antioxidant activity of enzymes such as superoxide dismutase, catalase, and glutathione peroxidase, while decreasing thiol groups.
+It has also been suggested that fenugreek gel acts on mucous glycoproteins and prevents aspirin-induced increases in lipid peroxidation.
+However, in laboratory studies, fenugreek extract did not show bactericidal effects against Helicobacter pylori.

 Usages associés